A Simple Guide to Commodity Codes

 The EU-UK Trade and Cooperation Agreement, now in place, means change.
 It will require adapting to new trading arrangements, rules and regulations.
 This information for cross-border SMEs in Ireland and Northern Ireland will introduce commodity codes, what you need to know about your product, how many digits they should be, commodity code extensions and how-to videos.

-Commodity codes are unique codes which classify products for import and export so you can fill in declarations and other paperwork, check if there’s duty or VAT to pay and find out about duty reliefs.
+Commodity codes are sequence of numbers which classify products for import and export so you can fill in declarations and other paperwork, check if there’s duty or VAT to pay and find out about duty reliefs.

-A commodity code is made up of numbers starting at six-digits these numbers include multiple pieces of information to provide a detailed picture of the product being described and even the type of method used for production.
+A commodity code is made up of numbers starting at six-digits and provide a detailed picture of the product being described and even the type of method used for production.

 It might be useful to know that commodity codes can also be referred to as “classification codes”, “tariff codes”, “customs tariff number” or “HS codes”.